Malayan tapir: Life cycle

 The gestation period of the Malayan tapir is about 390–395 days, after which a single calf is born that weighs around 15 lb.
 Malayan tapirs are the largest of the four tapir species at birth and tend to grow more quickly than their relatives.
 Young tapirs of all species have brown hair with white stripes and spots, a pattern that enables them to hide effectively in the dappled light of the forest.
 This baby coat fades into adult coloration between four and seven months after birth.
 Weaning occurs between six and eight months of age, at which time the babies are nearly full-grown, and the animals reach sexual maturity around age three.
 Breeding typically occurs in April, May or June, and females generally produce one calf every two years.
 Malayan tapirs can live up to 30 years, both in the wild and in captivity.

 Predators

 Because of its size, the Malayan tapir has few natural predators, and even reports of killings by tigers (Panthera tigris) are scarce.

-Malayan tapirs can defend themselves with their very powerful bite; in 1998, the bite of a captive female Malayan tapir severed off a zookeeper's left arm at the mid-bicep, likely because she stood between her and her offspring.
+Malayan tapirs can defend themselves with their very powerful bite; in 1998, the bite of a captive female Malayan tapir severed a zookeeper's left arm at the mid-bicep, likely because she stood between her and her offspring.